r-spatial/RQGIS/README.md

 Usage
 =====

 Subsequently, we will show you a typical workflow of how to use RQGIS.
-Let's start with a very simple example and assume that we simply wanted to add coordinates to a spatial object.
+Let's start with a very simple example and assume that we simply wanted to retrieve the centroid coordinates of a spatial polygon object.
 Using the raster package, we download administrative areas of Germany.
 Secondly, we save the resulting SpatialObject as a shapefile in a temporary folder.

 ``` r
 # attach packages